 “It is not enough to be busy, so are the ants.
 The question is: What are we busy about?”— Henry David Thoreau

 According to research the average human lives 25,915 days (71 years).
 A huge chunk of that time is spent sleeping or at work.

 When you look at your life from this perspective, you realize that the clock is ticking and time is of the essence.
 Take a look at your schedule and ask yourself, “am I really making the most of each day?
 Am I growing, improving, and making strides in my life?”

 It’s easy to lose sight of the big picture when we’re inundated with competing priorities and looming deadlines.
 When our plate is full, there is a tendency to assume that just because we have lots to do, we’re actually being productive and accomplishing a lot.

 During these demanding times, filled with distractions to derail our focus, it’s increasingly important that we learn how to manage our time and mental currency efficiently.
-We need to dial down the frenzy and, instead, work smart by finding optimal methods of getting things done from a place of calm, control, and composure.
+We need to dial down the frenzy and, instead, work smart by finding optimal methods of getting things done.

 The old parable of the ‘Sword Crafter’ exemplifies the essence of this truth: